 I have been making my Fuel to Go Muffins for over 15 years and they are still my number 1 favourite muffin!
 Loaded with a ton of super healthy ingredients!

-This muffin really lives up to it name Fuel to Go Muffins – It is LOADED – carrots, fruits, seeds and multigrain.
-Try it once and you’ll have everyone begging you to make more.
-Be sure to try my Fuel to Go Protein bars as well.
+These Fuel to Go Muffins really live up to their name, they are seriously LOADED with carrots, fruits, seeds and multigrain.
+Try them once and you will have everyone begging you to make more.

-My son is allergic to nuts so I add protein content with hemp seed and chia seeds.
+My son is allergic to nuts, so I add protein content with hemp seed and chia seeds.
 I love using multigrain flour as it adds great taste and a nice crunch to the muffins.
-This is an amazing breakfast muffin, after school snack or as we call it in our house “Athlete Fuel".
+If you can't find multigrain flour, whole wheat flour will work.
+Fuel to Go Muffins are a healthy breakfast muffin or after school snack.
+In our house we call them "Athlete Fuel".
 This nutrient dense muffin tastes amazing and fills you up.
 One of my All Time Favourite Recipes!

 - 2 cups multi grain flour

 - 1 tablespoon cinnamon